SamuelSchlesinger/authenticated-pseudonyms/README.md

 In our work, we rely on the BBS signature scheme, and the Dodis-Yampolskiy VRF.
-We utilize both the publicly verifiable and privately verifiable variants of BBS and Dodis-Yampolskiy, yielding approaches with various cryptography assumptions and capabilities.
+We utilize both the publicly verifiable and privately verifiable variants of BBS, yielding approaches with various cryptography assumptions and capabilities.
 Our publicly verifiable approaches rely on pairings, and we use the BLS12-381 pairing in this implementation.
 Our privately verifiable approach does not rely on pairings, and we instantiate